dmfay/massive-js/README.md

 Unlike object/relational mappers, Massive does not traverse relationships or build model trees.
 Limited support for mapping complex results to an object graph is a potential future consideration, but if you need to correlate data from multiple tables, using a view is recommended.

 The introspection process is fast, but not instantaneous, and you don't want to be doing it every time you run another query.
 Massive is designed to be initialized once, with the instance retained and used throughout the rest of your application.
-In Express, you can store the connected instance with `app.set` in your entry point and retrieve it with `req.app.get` in your routes; with koa, using `app.context`.
+In Express, you can store the connected instance with `app.set` in your entry point and retrieve it with `req.app.get` in your routes; or with koa, using `app.context`.
 If no such mechanism is available, you can take advantage of Node's module caching to require the object as necessary.

 If you ever need to run the introspection again, use `db.reload()` to get a promise for an up-to-date instance.